 “After providing EUR 1.2bn of assistance to health stakeholders in Africa to address the Covid-19 pandemic, AFD Group is proud to be supporting, at the initiative of the French President, economic players on the continent under the Choose Africa initiative.
 To provide countercyclical solutions to African entrepreneurs hard hit by a crisis that is exogenous to them, while helping them become the architects of a sustainable recovery, France is mobilizing an additional EUR 1bn.
 This program now stands at EUR 3.5bn and is also contributing to the collective effort of public development banks towards African SMEs announced at the Finance in Common Summit for all those who make Africa the leading continent for entrepreneurship and innovation”, says Rémy Rioux, Chief Executive Officer of AFD.

 “The exceptional difficulties and needs expressed by African microenterprises, SMEs and midcaps, including those of French entrepreneurs in Africa, called for an increased financial commitment and the implementation of new and targeted tools.
-The support from the French Government is today allowing us to deploy a new component of the Choose Africa initiative with a set of tailor-made solutions to address the needs of the crisis.
+The support from the French Government and the European Union is today allowing us to deploy a new component of the Choose Africa initiative with a set of tailor-made solutions to address the needs of the crisis.
 This initiative, which has increased from EUR 2.5bn to EUR 3.5bn, is being deployed in partnership with local financial systems”, says Grégory Clemente, Chief Executive Officer of Proparco.